 We are a young and vibrant lab and seek to grow our team with creative and enthusiastic individuals from diverse prior backgrounds.
 I am deeply committed to ensuring rigorous training, productive mentorship, and an inspired scientific experience for all members of the lab.
 Research has borne out the value of mentorship in academia and I have been fortunate to benefit from fantastic mentorship as an undergraduate, graduate student, and postdoctoral fellow.
 I am committed to the mentorship and success of all trainees in their next endeavor, whether that be in academia, industry, or another path.

-Dr. Viswanathan is a physician-scientist and an attending medical oncologist in the Lank Center for Genitourinary Oncology at the Dana-Farber Cancer Institute.
+Dr. Viswanathan is an Assistant Professor of Medicine at Harvard Medical School and an attending medical oncologist in the Lank Center for Genitourinary Oncology at the Dana-Farber Cancer Institute.
 He received his B.S. and M.S. in Molecular Biophysics and Biochemistry from Yale University.
 He subsequently received his M.D. and Ph.D. from Harvard Medical School, doing his graduate work in the lab of Dr. George Q. Daley and his medical training in the Harvard Medical School/MIT Health Sciences and Technology program.
 He completed residency training in Internal Medicine at the Massachusetts General Hospital and a fellowship in Hematology/Oncology at the Dana-Farber/Harvard Cancer Center.
 His postdoctoral fellowship was with Dr. Matthew Meyerson at the Dana-Farber Cancer Institute and Broad Institute.

 Shatha received a B.D.S degree in Dentistry and M.S. degree in Pharmacology from the University of Jordan.
 She then received her Ph.D from the University of Melbourne, working in the lab of Professor Grant McArthur at the Peter MacCallum Cancer Center, where she stayed on as a postdoctoral researcher before coming to Dana-Farber.
 Her work focused on studying the mechanisms of acquired-resistance to cancer therapeutics.
 Selected Publications: